“A lot of us do not want to be passive and wait for opportunities to come. Instead we take initiative and make things happen.” -Joanna Tam

 Application Fee: No application fee

-Number of Artists: Up to 10 artists at a time
+Number of Artists: Up to 35 Artists, Curators, and Organizations at a time

 Acceptance Rate: n/a